thsnyder/portfolio/README.md

 # Welcome to my Data Analysis Portfolio
-This portfolio is dedicated to data analysis, visualizations, and some machine learrning.
+This portfolio is dedicated to data analysis, visualizations, and some machine learning.
 ### View by Project
 <ul>
   <li><a href="https://github.com/thsnyder/portfolio/blob/3d7422a5a53a32405cd7bed15409dfd56486a3e3/Yelp_Dataset_Analysis.ipynb">Yelp!
 Business and Cafe Data Analysis (Python)</a></li>